PatristicTextArchive/Schema/documentation/en.md

 - `partially-identified`: Some encoded instances of a phenomenon (e.g. biblical quotations, persons, places) are identified with the respective norm data.
 - `not-identified`: No encoded instances of a phenomenon (e.g. biblical quotations, persons, places) are identified with the respective norm data.

-If there are no annotations, the section is left out.

 #### Normalisation